RGM-OSC/ansible-role-rgm/templates/distrib/markdown/windows_metricbeat_advanced_help.md

 <s>

 ## Command DOS
-AS the Powershell methode, it is higly recommanded to use a trusted certificat (public authority or company auhtority) for the RGM server to avoid SSL issus during the setup of Metricbeats agents
+AS the Powershell method, it is higly recommanded to use a trusted certificate (public authority or company auhtority) for the RGM server to avoid SSL issus during the setup of Metricbeats agents

 ```
 Powershell -executionPolicy bypass -command "& {Invoke-Expression ([System.Text.Encoding]::ASCII.GetString((Invoke-WebRequest https://{{ ansible_default_ipv4.address }}/distrib/install/install-beats.ps1).Content))}"